Meghan King Edmonds Shares New Photos With Boyfriend Christian Schauf, Says She Found Herself A ‘Cowboy’

 Meghan’s third post was also a re-share from a friend and included a caption that encouraged others to submit what they thought would make for the best caption on the post.

 Meanwhile, on Christian’s Instagram page, he confirmed that he was enjoying the outdoors but didn’t share any new photos of Meghan.
-Instead, he posted an Instagram Story of his dog running down a hill and said that Barron was one guy who didn’t mind the cold weather.
+Instead, he posted an Instagram story of his dog running down a hill and said that Barron was one guy who didn’t mind the cold weather.

 Since going public with Christian last month, the former reality star has been spending plenty of time with him as her estranged husband, Jim Edmonds, shares split custody of their children, including 3-year-old daughter Aspen and 2-year-old twin sons Hayes and Hart, with her.

-As The Inquisitr perviously reported, Meghan confirmed her relationship with Christian on Instagram on May 27 by sharing a photo of the two of them sporting similar red flannel shirts.
+As The Inquisitr previously reported, Meghan confirmed her relationship with Christian on Instagram on May 27 by sharing a photo of the two of them sporting similar red flannel shirts.

 “I guess if it’s in [People magazine], it must be true… I’ll just say this: I’m happy and looking forward to writing my next chapter,” she wrote in the photo’s caption.